kiphenglim/fa21-cs124/docs/design.md

 + use select button for sort selection, with options to choose between date created, task name, or priority level, does not allow users to manually input sort criteria
++ added "My Lists" and "Shared With Me" tabs to the top of the list menu, in anticipation of Lab 5.
+The "Shared With Me" tab currently only contains "Lists Shared With Me" text, while the "My Lists" tab contains a list menu
++ the list menu displays lists in rows, with each row displaying the list name, a trash can icon, and a next arrow icon
++ list names can be edited from the list menu and lists can be deleted from the list menu, but in order to make any changes to the tasks users must first select the editing option from the list menu
++ added an alert popup when the user selects the trash can icon on a list to warn user that deletion is irreversible
++ clicking the "Add List" button adds a new list and focuses on it, allowing users to edit the list immediately, similar to the design for adding tasks

 ![Screenshot of Lab 3](lab3-basic.png)